 For each target we calculate the model error for each predicted amino acid residue as the Cartesian distance between the model Cα coordinates and the experimental target structure in a global superposition with LGA [ref.: PMID: 12824330] using a 4 Å cut-off.
 The prediction results are analyzed using receiver operator characteristic curves (ROC AUC).
 A residue is classified as correctly modeled if its Cα position error is smaller than 3.5 Å and incorrectly if its Cα position error is greater than or equal to 3.5 Å. For each prediction the error estimates are reranked between 0 and 1 and the enrichment of correctly identified model errors is plotted as the false positive rate (FPR) versus the true positive rate (TPR) by varying the discrimination threshold between 0 and 1. [ref.: PMID: 17894352] The local scores shown on the individual model pages are a measure of how well the model fits to the reference structure at a given residue position.
 Local scores are extracted from the output when calculating the average accuracy.
 Please note that the ROC AUC is not defined for too good or too bad models (all Cα position errors greater or smaller than 3.5 Å).

 The current implementation of QScore based on the QScore, defined by Xu Q. et al [PMID: 18599072].
 It is intended to reflect the similarity between two interfaces and represents a value ranging between 0 (bad) and 100 (good).
-This score was intended as an interim score for QS-score and will be deceased in the near future.
+This score is no longer calculated on new targets and will be removed in the near future.

 The QS-score considers the assembly interface as a whole and is suitable for comparing homo- or hetero-oligomers with identical or different stoichiometries, alternative relative orientations of chains, and distinct amino acid sequences (i.e. homologous complexes).
 To unequivocally identify the residues of all protein chains in complexes, QS-score first establishes a mapping between equivalent polypeptide chains of the compared structures by exploiting complex symmetries where possible.
 The resulting QS-score expresses the fraction of shared interface contacts (residues on different chains with a Cβ-Cβ distance < 12 Å) between two assemblies.
 A QS-score close to 1 translates to very similar interfaces, matching stoichiometry and a majority of identical interfacial contacts.
 A QS-score close to 0 indicates a radically diverse quaternary structure, probably different stoichiometries and potentially representing alternative binding conformations.
-Please note that currently no hetero-oligomer targets are included in the target set and this score is not computed for homo-oligomers in a hetero-oligomeric complex.
+Targets which cover only part of a hetero-oligomeric complex are not evaluated.

 The Response Time is the time a model needs from submission to the server until reception by CAMEO.
 When averaging/aggregating we take only the first model into account (this is valid also for any other score calculated).
 The Response time strongly depends on the age of the hardware and load on the server and is hence not necessarily an indication of the efficiency of the algorithms.
 Currently the CAMEO workflow is as close as possible reflecting a users' experience submitting a modeling job and receiving the results by email.
 Deriving timings sometimes suffers from individual delays caused by MTA forwarding hosts being unavailable.
 Over a period of several months this effect is averaged out.
 The response times logged additionally may not reflect a typical user's experience.